 Lands Division manages this massive space by splitting it into Recreation Management Unit Zones, as shown on the map on the right.
 Aside from the GBCTA & Moose Mountain spaces, here are the groups of official trails in the KC-PLUZ that are maintained (we may be missing some):

 - A number of trails in the Sibbald Zone.
-Most of these are occasionally maintained by Parks for Public Land, or by the Friends.
+Most of these are managed by the Friends (more on this below).
 These include Tom Snow, Eagle Hill, Deer Ridge, Ole Buck Loop, and the Jumpingpound trail;

 - The Elbow Valley area.
 Many official trails weave in and out of Provincial Park, PRA and KC-PLUZ spaces, including Sulphur Springs, Elbow Valley, Diamond T, Fullerton, and Riverview.
 Some of these are supported by GBCTA, MMTBS, CMBA or the Friends as they link into trails in those managed spaces, but others are managed by Parks;

 - The Quirk Valley/Volcano Creek area, including Wildhorse, Threepoint Creek, Hog’s Back, Volcano Ridge, Volcano Link, Volcano Creek, Threepoint Mountain and Gorge Ware Connector, all in the Central Kananaskis zone;